 2) Om Dhan Dhanwantari Namaha !

-Diwali signifies victory of light over darkness.
+Diwali signifies the victory of light over darkness.
 The third day is celebrated as Diwali on Kartik Amavasya, Goddess Lakshmi and Ganesha are worshiped.
-Deepavali or Diwali also known as Deepotsav, will be celebrated this year on Wednesday, November 7, 2018.

 Govardhan Puja or Annakut

-The fourth day which happens on 8th November 2018 is observed as Govardhan Puja (Annakut) in honor of Lord Krishna,those who have cows and bulls for cultivation perform Puja.
-It is also celebrated as Gujarati new year and Bali Pratipada, this Padwa is considered a special day for married couple.
+The fourth day will be celebrated on Monday, 28 October 2019.
+This is observed as Govardhan Puja (Annakut) in honor of Lord Krishna, Those who have cows and bulls for cultivation perform this Puja.

 Bhaiya Dooj or Yam Dwitiya